chakch/sam-handson/README.md

     https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template.html#serverless-sam-template-function

-- You should add function policies to be able to write in a DynamoDB table
+- Add function policies to be able to write in a DynamoDB table

     https://github.com/awslabs/serverless-application-model/blob/develop/examples/2016-10-31/policy_templates/all_policy_templates.yaml

-- Dont forget to change the default Function timeout.
+- Don't forget to change the default Function timeout.

 - Add the table name to the function enviromenent variable

-- You can deploy your application:
+- Deploy your application:

 `sam package --template-file template.yaml --output-template-file packaged.yaml     --s3-bucket YOUR_BUCKET_NAME`

 `sam deploy     --template-file packaged.yaml  --capabilities CAPABILITY_IAM   --stack-name YOUR_APP_NAME`

-- You can check the creation of your first Lambda on the AWS console:
+- Check the creation of your first Lambda on the AWS console:

 https://eu-central-1.console.aws.amazon.com/lambda/home?region=eu-central-1#/functions

-- you can check the schuedeled task that trigger the Lambda
+- Check the schuedeled task that trigger the Lambda

 https://eu-central-1.console.aws.amazon.com/cloudwatch/home?region=eu-central-1#rules:

-- you can check the role created for the RssReader function:
+- Check the role created for the RssReader function:

 https://console.aws.amazon.com/iam/home?region=eu-central-1#/roles

-- You can select DynamoDB service and check if you have the last AWS's blog articles
+- Select DynamoDB service and check if you have the last AWS's blog articles

 ### Create the audio transcoder function

 ![alt text](images/second_block.png "Transcoder Architecture")

-- Create the AudioTranscoder function
+- Create the AudioTranscoder function:

     Your function should be able to to acces to polly and s3

     The audio transcoder should be able to read the dynamoDB stream

 - Create the S3 bucket:

     https://docs.aws.amazon.com/fr_fr/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html

 - Add the the bucket name to the AudiTranscoder function enviromenent variable

-- Deploy the updated stacl
+- Deploy the stack again

 `sam package --template-file template.yaml --output-template-file packaged.yaml     --s3-bucket YOUR_BUCKET_NAME`

 `sam deploy     --template-file packaged.yaml  --capabilities CAPABILITY_IAM   --stack-name YOUR_APP_NAME`

-- You can trigger the RssReader function again and verify that you have the generated MP3 in your S3 bucket
+- Trigger the RssReader function again and verify that you have the generated MP3 in your S3 bucket

 ### Trigger the RssReader Manually: